psaikali/mountain-conqueror/README.md

 Minor update to README file.

 #### 1.0.0 - 2018-10-10
-First version of the theme, following the requirements for the Inpsyde code exercise.
+First version of the theme, following the requirements for the Pskli code exercise.